Speech to Avoid

 3. Do I use my tongue to attack?

 Every ounce of negativism in your speech is, when stripped clean of all pious pretexts, a form of attack.
 It may be aimed at something impersonal like a policy or duty, but the true target is the person who made the policy or prescribed the duty.
 It may be aimed at a simple circumstance of life like the weather, but the true target is God, who made the weather.
 Complaining is so common because it quickly becomes a habit.
 It even becomes a frame of mind that we continually express first to our family, then to our friends, then to others around us.
 How much of your speech is complaining?
 How much negativism is there in what you say?
-You may use your tongue for accomplishing worthwhile tasks, dealing with problems, expressing inner virtues (Gal.
-5:22-23), edifying others (Eph.
-4:29), and praising God (Eph.
+It is good to use your tongue for accomplishing worthwhile tasks, for dealing with problems, for expressing inner virtues (Gal.
+5:22-23), for edifying others (Eph.
+4:29), and for praising God (Eph.
 5:19).
 But any use that strays into sour criticism is wrong and comes under the heading of attack.

 4. Do I use my tongue to gossip?